-“After tragic events scammers often play to the emotions of consumers seeking donations to special funds that don’t exist or that improperly distribute the donations,” says Steve J. Bernas, president & CEO of Better Business Bureau serving Chicago and Northern Illinois.
+“After tragic events scammers often play to the emotions of consumers seeking donations to special funds that don’t exist or that improperly distribute the donations,” says Dennis Horton, director of the Rockford Regional Office of the Better Business Bureau.
 “Consumers need to do careful research before donating to any charity that claims to be involved with the Boston Marathon.”

 The BBB offers the following tips when giving to charities: